Pain from ulcerative colitis usually occurs in your lower left abdomen. Intensity can vary, with more severe symptoms during flare-ups.

 The pain can feel mild, like a stomachache, especially during periods of remission or when you’re managing your triggers well.

-But during a flare-up, the pain can become intense — like something’s gripping your stomach and won’t let go.
+But the pain can become intense during a flare-up — like something’s gripping your stomach and won’t let go.
 This can occur when certain foods or other triggers cause inflammation in your colon.

 The exact location of the pain in your abdomen can also depend on where sores have developed inside your colon.
 You might feel pain closer to the middle of your abdomen or closer to your lower abdomen and rectum.